-Chapel - Chapel is the central gathering where the OBU family worships and glorifies God while building community, informing and educating.
-The Chapel program is an integral part of campus life at Oklahoma Baptist University.
-Chapels emphasize praise and participation in a creative and celebratory atmosphere.
+The Chapel program is an integral part of campus life at OBU.
+It is the central gathering of the OBU family where students worship and glorify God while building community, faith, and knowledge.
+Chapels emphasize participation in a creative and celebratory atmosphere.
 Chapels are provided each Wednesday of the semester at 10:00 am.
-Alternative worship experiences at 10:00 am on select Mondays and Fridays are more casual in atmosphere.
+In addition to Wednesday chapels, OBU provides chapel experiences at 10:00 am on select Mondays and Fridays throughout the semester.

-Additional worship opportunities are available for students each month.
-Student led worship teams allow students to use their gifts in creative and celebrative worship experiences like Refuge, Canterbury and Connect Chapels.
-Many of these teams also find opportunity to use their gifts in church settings in the surrounding area and state.
+In addition to Chapel, other worship opportunities exist for students each month.
+Student-led worship teams allow students to use their gifts in worship experiences like Canterbury and FCA.
+Many of these teams also find opportunities to use their gifts in church settings both locally and nationally.